michaelchance/stacksnowverflow/README.md

 I omitted question bodies in question list items (search, homepage).
 I did this because question bodies are provided as HTML, and I know of no good/simple way to truncate HTML content for previewing, so I thought the title would be sufficient.

-Infinite scroll on question search was implemented using a "Load More" button to avoid the complexity of attaching to the browser scroll event.
+Infinite scroll on various components was implemented using a "Load More" button to avoid the complexity of attaching to the browser scroll event.

+Most `pagesize`s for infinite scroll were left at default, but the tags page was limited to 20, due to the need to call /tags/{ids}/wikis, which is limited to 20 tags per call

-## Limitations / bugs (Mostly in SE's authentication flow)
+## Limitations / bugs

 #### Auth Flow